JUDICIAL ADVISORY COMMITTEES - Guidelines for Judicial Advisory Committee Members

 Lawyer members of the Committees cannot themselves be candidates for judicial appointment for one year following the end of their term of office on the Committee.

-Committee members serve a two (2) year term, with the possibility of renewal.
-Terms of JAC members may be extended for up to one year if not replaced on expiry.
+Committee members serve a two (2) year term, with the possibility of an extension of up to one year at the discretion of the Minister.

 Communication with Candidates